CEO, Women in Game

 About Women in Games:

-Women in Games is a not-for-profit organisation founded in 2009.
-It provides encouragement, support and advocacy for women and girls throughout the game industries and educational pipeline, both nationally and internationally.
+Founded in 2009, Women in Games is a not-for-profit organisation.
+It provides encouragement, support and advocacy for women and girls throughout the game industries and educational pipeline.
+This is available both nationally and internationally.

 My top read for Spring 2019: